Skip to main content

 #1 Self-Kindness

-The first idea that comes to mind is that she would give you unconditional love which means that no matter what you did, she would still love you, even if she didn’t approve of your behavior.
+The first idea that comes to mind is that she would give you unconditional love, which means that no matter what you did, she would still love you, even if she disapproved of your behavior.

 She would let you know when you’re blurring the lines and going off in the wrong direction, and she would pull you back.
 But she would do it gently, even when acting with firmness.